Narendra-Naik2789/Pixora/README.md

-Pixora - Social Media App
+Pixora - Social Media App 🖼️

-Introduction
-Pixora is a simple social media application built using Node.js, Express.js, and EJS for server-side rendering.
-It allows users to create, view, edit, and delete posts.
+Pixora is a simple yet powerful social media application built using modern web technologies.
+It allows users to create, view, edit, and delete posts with ease.
 Each post includes a username, caption, and an image URL.
 The application follows RESTful API principles and uses UUID for unique post identification.

-Technologies Used
+🛠️ Technologies Used
-Frontend:

-HTML

-CSS

-JavaScript

-Backend:

-Node.js

-Express.js
+Frontend
+HTML - For structuring the web pages.

+CSS - For styling the application.

+JavaScript - For dynamic client-side functionality.

+Backend
+Node.js - JavaScript runtime for server-side logic.

+Express.js - Web framework for building RESTful APIs.

-Templating Engine:
+Templating Engine

-EJS (Embedded JavaScript)
+EJS (Embedded JavaScript) - For server-side rendering of dynamic content.

-Other Tools:
+Other Tools

-UUID (for generating unique IDs)
+UUID - For generating unique IDs for posts.

-Method-Override (for supporting PATCH and DELETE requests in forms)
+Method-Override - To support PATCH and DELETE requests in forms.

-Features
+✨ Features
 Create Posts: Add new posts with a username, caption, and image URL.

 View Posts: View all posts on the home page or individual posts in detail.